nyph-infosec/daggerboard/CONTRIBUTING.md

 If you witness any unacceptable behavior displayed by anyone participating (including the maintainers), please contact [SecDevOps@nyp.org](mailto:SecDevOps@nyp.org?subject=[DaggerBoard]) with the subject heading starting with "[DaggerBoard]".

-## What to know before I contribute

-...

 ## How can I Contribute?

 #### Security Vulnerability